Best External Hard Drives & SSDs for Chromebox Android Central 2021

 Chromeboxes aren't laptops.
-Chances are you're not tossing one into a backpack and setting it up at Starbucks; instead, it sits quietly behind a screen of some sort and is always ready.
-That means there is no reason to try and get by with 16 or 32GB of storage.
-Most models are easy to take apart and upgrade if you're the DIY type, but adding more storage for your stuff is as easy as plugging in a cable.
+Chances are, you're not tossing one into a backpack and setting it up at Starbucks.
+Instead, it sits quietly behind a screen of some sort and is always ready.
+That means there's no reason to try and get by with 16 or 32GB of storage.
+Most models are easy to take apart and upgrade if you're the DIY type, but adding more storage is as easy as plugging in a cable.
 These are the best external hard drives and SSDs for your Chromebox.

-- Simple and cheap: Western Digital My Passport
+- The affordable choice: Western Digital My Passport

 - When you wanna go fast!: Samsung T5 SSD